deeean/silksong-agent/README.md

 dotnet build plugin
 ```

-The built plugin will be automatically copied to each game's `BepInEx/plugins/` folder.
+The built plugin will be automatically copied to the game's `BepInEx/plugins/` folder.

 ## Usage